finom/seemple-examples-and-tutorials/events/README.md

 ## DOM events

-Matreshka.js is known to allow the binding of DOM element on the page to some Matreshka’s instance property or an ordinary object implementing one-way or two-way data binding:
+Matreshka.js is known to allow the binding of DOM element on the page to some Matreshka.js instance property or an ordinary object implementing one-way or two-way data binding:

 ```js
 this.bindNode('x', '.my-node');